Beloba03/Trutops-TAF-Updater/README.md

 1. **Missing Configuration File**

    - **Test Case:** Run the program without a `config.txt` file present in the directory.
-   - **Expected Outcome:** Error message: "The configuration file config.txt was not found."
+   - **Expected Outcome:** Error message: "Config file created at "directory"", New config.txt file will be created at "directory"

 2. **Missing Lines in Configuration**